shpml/fundamentals/03_chapter/10_cheatsheet.md

 **text-align**

-To adjust the positioning of a text element, use the CSS property text-align and one of the following values: left, right, center, or justify.
+To adjust the positioning of a text element, use the CSS property "text-align" and one of the following values: left, right, center, or justify.

 ```css
 body {